- Zinc gluconate

-- You are taking fluoroquinolones (e.g. ciprofloxacin, levofloxacin, gatifloxacin): If zinc is taken at the same time, it can decrease the availability and effectiveness of these drugs.
+You are taking fluoroquinolones like ciprofloxacin, levofloxacin, gatifloxacin: If zinc is taken at the same time, it can decrease the availability and effectiveness of these drugs.
 Zinc should be taken either 2 hours before or 4 hours after these medications.

-- You are taking tetracyclines (e.g. doxycycline, minocycline): If zinc is taken at the same time, it can decrease the availability and effectiveness of these drugs.
+You are taking tetracyclines like doxycycline and minocycline: If zinc is taken at the same time, it can decrease the availability and effectiveness of these drugs.
 Therefore, zinc should be taken either 2 hours before or 4 hours after these medications.

-- You are taking drugs for rare disorders such as Wilson’s disease or chronic autoimmune thrombocytopenia (e.g. penicillamine, eltrombopag): The effectiveness of these drugs can be greatly reduced.
+You are taking drugs like penicillamine or eltrombopag for rare disorders such as Wilson’s disease or chronic autoimmune thrombocytopenia: The effectiveness of these drugs can be greatly reduced.

 For Healthcare Professionals

-Studies have shown that short-term use of zinc lozenges helps reduce symptoms associated with the common cold, but findings are inconsistent (3) (4) (5).
-Data analysis of 18 clinical trials suggests that in otherwise healthy individuals, supplementation reduces duration but not severity of cold symptoms when administered within 24 hours of onset (6).
-Intranasal zinc products used to treat colds have been removed from the market due to adverse events, and were found to damage human nasal tissue (7) (8).
-Supplementation may help reduce acute upper respiratory infections or diarrhea among infants (70).
+In certain pediatric populations, zinc supplementation may help reduce respiratory tract infections (70) (80) or diarrhea (17) (18) (19) (81) (82).
 However, study results among children with cystic fibrosis are mixed (9) (71), and a Cochrane review cites a lack of corresponding reduction in required intravenous antibiotics (10).
 Zinc supplementation also had a negative treatment effect in severe pediatric bacterial pneumonia, causing significantly longer hospital stays and slower recovery (11).
 Other studies report that zinc supplementation may reduce markers of insulin resistance and metabolic syndrome in children (15) (16).

 In the elderly, zinc supplementation increased serum concentrations and was associated with enhanced T-cell function (72).
 However, high-dose zinc with or without high-dose ascorbic acid did not reduce COVID symptoms among ambulatory adult patients (83).
 Zinc supplementation was also ineffective against rheumatoid arthritis, and serum concentrations can actually be higher in patients with RA than in healthy individuals (12) (13) (14).
 Among HIV-positive adults with heavy alcohol use, zinc supplementation did not reduce mortality or cardiovascular disease risks (84).